rickellis/ConkyMatic/README.md

 * Exports a set of colorized weather icons.

-* Copies the new .conkyrc file to the user's home folder.

-* Relaunches the Conky application.
+* Copies the new .conkyrc file to the user's home folder and relaunches the Conky application.

 The entires sequence takes the script about 10 seconds, making it very fast and easy to build a fresh conky every time the wallpaper is changed.
 Since the colors are randomly selected, running the script multiple times with the same wallpaper will yield different results.